-The People of Color Conference is the flagship of the National Association of Independent Schools' commitment to equity and justice in teaching and learning.
+The NAIS People of Color Conference (PoCC) is the flagship of the National Association of Independent Schools' commitment to equity and justice in teaching, learning, and organizational development.
 The mission of the conference is to provide a safe space for leadership and professional development and networking for people of color and allies of all backgrounds in independent schools.
 PoCC equips educators at every level, from teachers to trustees, with knowledge, skills, and experiences to improve and enhance the interracial, interethnic, and intercultural climate in their schools, as well as the attending academic, social-emotional, and workplace performance outcomes for students and adults alike.

-The conference includes general sessions with keynotes, dozens of practitioner-led workshops, extensive affinity group work, and dialogue sessions.
+The conference includes pre-conference seminars, general sessions with keynotes, dozens of practitioner-led workshops, extensive affinity group work, and dialogue sessions.

-From the First National Conference for Teachers and Administrators of Color in Independent Schools in Reston, VA, in 1986, to the 29th People of Color of Color Conference in Atlanta, this event is distinct among professional development experiences in the national education landscape.
-The People of Color Conference is sponsored by NAIS to support the complex dynamics of independent school life and culture and the varied roles people of color play and experience in these settings.
+From the First National Conference for Teachers and Administrators of Color in Independent Schools in Reston, Virginia, in 1986, to the 31st People of Color of Color Conference in Nashville, TN, this event is distinct among professional development experiences in the national education landscape.
+PoCC supports the complex dynamics of independent school life and culture and the varied roles people of color play and experience in these settings.